Expansion Loans For Small Business

 Consider a Small Business Line of Credit From Headway Capital

-Headway Capital offers a line of credit up to $50,000.
+Headway Capital offers a business line of credit up to $100,000.
 For some small businesses, this type of funding may help to keep their business expansion costs in check.
 Whereas term loans and SBA loans offer exact amounts, a line of credit offers the flexibility to use only as much as you need, and still borrow more as your credit line is repaid.

 Once approved, drawing from your line of credit is quick and simple.
 Just log in to your online account at any time and request a draw up to your available credit limit.
 You’ll have the funds available in your bank account as soon as the next business day.